pacoispaco/paulcohen.se/content/blog/recording-birds-with-a-camera-or-mobile.md

 I then found the [Røde VideoMic Me](https://www.rode.com/microphones/videomicme), a small directional microphone that works fine with both Android and iPhone mobile phones and just costs 50-60 Euros (500-600 SEK).
-However, you need to check if you want the model with a TRRS connector (the Me model) or a TRS connector (the Me-L model).
-Most iPhones today do not have a TRRS jack!
-See my mobile phone with the Røde VideoMic Me, with the TRRS connecter, and the windjammer that comes a long with it.
+However, you need to check if you want the model with a 3.5 mm TRRS Universal connector (the Me model) or a 3.5 TRS Lightning connector (the Me-L model).
+Most iPhones today only have a 3.5 TRS Lightning input jack. iBelow you can see my mobile phone with the Røde VideoMic Me, with the TRRS connecter, and the windjammer that comes a long with it.

 {{< figure src="/blog/rode-videomic-me-1.jpg" >}}